 Last week Student Housing Business hosted a webinar called “Move-In is a Month Away!
 Are Your Student Housing Properties & Portfolios Ready?” where four leading operators/managers spoke about the plethora of challenges the industry faces when it comes to turn, move-in and operation for the Fall 2020 semester.
 As students move in, planning becomes much more complex across for those in charge of properties.

-Listen and learn for insights on a range of topics and discussion points about what it takes to get properties and portfolios ready for the fall semester.
+for insights on a range of topics and discussion points about what it takes to get properties and portfolios ready for the fall semester.

-Register to hear what these experts have to say on the following topics:
+Hear what these experts have to say on the following topics:

 - General fall pre-lease trends in the student housing sector